csquared/oauth2-server/README.md

 # OAuth2::Server

-This gem is an implementation of an OAuth2 Authoriation Server.
+This gem is an implementation of an OAuth2 Authorization Server.

 It is designed to work as a standalone server, as a mountable Rack Endpoint in a rails app, or as a middleware by leveraging Sinatra.